kfbeth/kfr/posts/welcome.md

 ## About

 For a few years we have envisioned making kayaking more accessible to those that do not wish to camp in tents on beaches.
-We have spent many weeks identifying accomodation in multiple cabins/houses/B&B's for you and your family or friends to enjoy during your trip.
+We have spent many weeks identifying accommodation in multiple cabins/houses/B&B's for you and your family or friends to enjoy during your trip.
 We're kayakers but canoeists could use this also.

 ## More Information